RJAIN-27/SlackBot-CSC510/Deploy.md

 TestCase6:
 1. Test User enters "I want to know about scikit library"
 2. Bot shows a brief description about scikit-learn library and the relevant links to find more information about the library.
 Bot asks if the Test User wants to know any specific function in the library.
-3. Test User enters "I want to know abbout sin". (sin is not available in scikit library)
+3. Test User enters "I want to know about sin". (sin is not available in scikit library)

 Expected: